solarbirdy/import-dreamwidth/README.md

 SET GLOBAL max_allowed_packet=1073741824;

 THIRD -- Install the import tool.
 The default Wordpress install provides a Livejournal importer, accessible from the Tools/Import menu.
-Back up the livejournal-importer.php file and overwrite it that with this nonsense.
-Make sure to keep the same permissions.
+It lives in wp-content/plugins/livejournal-importer and is named livejournal-importer.php.
+Make a backup copy of the livejournal-importer.php file, and then replace the original with the livejournal.importer.php from this project.
+Make sure to keep the same permissions on the file!

 FOURTH -- Take the XML backup you made in Step 1 and place it into the same livejournal-importer directory.
 Name it "importme.xml" and give it the same permissions as the other files already in the directory.